 Operating a retail store calls for a range of administrative, management, and marketing skills.
-From ensuring that there’s enough inventory to putting together monthly sales reports, these skills are necessary for your store to run smoothly.
+From ensuring that there’s enough inventory to put together monthly sales reports, these skills are necessary for your store to run smoothly and provide top-notch customer service to your clients.

-The POS serves as the central component of your business; it’s the hub where everything—like sales, inventory management, payment processing, and customer management—merges.
+The POS serves as the central component of your business; it’s the hub where everything—like sales, inventory management, offline or online payment processing, and customer management—merges.

 Let’s take a deep dive into the features of POS that you must consider while installing a POS system for your store: